These 7 ingredient fudgy no-bake cookies taste like candy bars. Gluten free and no refined sugars!

 - 1 and 1/4 cup chopped peanuts (I used dry roasted + salted)

-- Transfer cookies to the refrigerator and allow to set, about 1 hour.
+Transfer cookies to the refrigerator and allow to set, about 1 hour.
 Serve cookies immediately to avoid the chocolate from melting.
+Store cookies in the refrigerator (covered) for up to 7 days.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.